LensPlaysGames/markdown2tex/README.md

 \| Pipe

+There are also characters that must be escaped in TeX but not markdown, like the `@` symbol.

+@ At

 ### Lists
 Nested lists are not yet supported, however regular old lists and numbered lists (enumerations) are supported.